 The State of Arizona has a Graduated Driver’s License (GDL) Program that requires anyone under the age of 18, who has never had a driver’s license in any state, to first receive and complete requirements for a Learner’s Permit and Graduated/Provisional License before earning a full and unrestricted driver’s license.
+If you just received an AZ traffic ticket, you can take AZ traffic school to stop the points from going on your record.
 If you’re a teenager itching to get your foot on the gas and hit the open Arizona road, remember that preparing for your AZ permit test can take a little bit of time and effort.
 To make sure that you qualify from the very beginning. here’s what you’ll need to know to complete the process and get behind the wheel.

 Meet the Qualifications